oneops/oneops.github.io/user/howto/add-elk-stack-to-an-application.md

 ---
 layout: user-doc
-title: Add ELK stack
+title: Add ELK Stack to an Application
 ---

 This page details how to add [Elasticsearch](https://www.elastic.co/products/elasticsearch), [Logstash](https://www.elastic.co/products/logstash) and [Kibana](https://www.elastic.co/products/kibana)
-- the Elastic stack or ELK stack - to your application.
+- the Elastic stack or ELK stack - to an application.

 # Elasticsearch Setup